 That’s what Phil, one of my dinner guests, told me after scarfing down these delicious veggie balls.
-B echoed that, telling me that they satisfied what he thought was his need for a meaty Italian meal.
-But enough of their testimonials, here’s what I loved about these guys.
-They’re versatile enough to make with pasta, in a sandwich, or over a salad, but they’re hearty enough to be a meal all their own.
+B said the same… and I was thrilled, because I definitely want to make these again soon.
+Next time, maybe I’ll try ‘em with pasta, in a sandwich, or over a salad.
+The best part is, they’re hearty enough to be a meal all their own.
 And they’re healthy!
 It’s lentils, veggies, herbs, walnuts and eggs.

 So where did I find the recipe?